JWST Catches a Strongly Gravitationally Lensed AGN In Transition from Type II to Type I: Observations and Data Reduction

-This process does not entirely remove all evidence of 1/f noise, in part because not all lengths scales are explored, and because the presence of astronomical signals in the data prevents an entirely clean separation of this noise from objects of interest.
-However, the algorithm has been tuned to produce reasonable results for the data considered.
+This process does not entirely remove all evidence of 1/f noise, in part because not all length scales are explored, and because the presence of astronomical signals in the data prevents an entirely clean separation of this noise from objects of interest.
+However, the algorithm has been tuned to produce reasonable results for the data considered, prioritizing filtering on the large scales of the strongest noise features to remove them while avoiding scales similar to those of actual astronomical objects to preserve the flux of real objects.